Send the link below via email or IMCopy

 Students who apply for financial aid will have their aid package calculated with the abroad educational expenses in mind.
 Review the

-section on Gateway Abroad (under 'Financial Matters') for more.
+section on Gateway Abroad (under 'Finances') for more information.

 Housing Upon Return